-Each year students of the MASTS Graduate School come together for an annual retreat.
-The goal of the retreat is to bring together the geographically dispersed MASTS postgraduate population and to create a tight-knit student community, while providing useful and informative training sessions and seminars.
+Each year students of the MASTS/SUPER Graduate School come together for an annual retreat.
+The goal of the retreat is to bring together the geographically dispersed MASTS/SUPER postgraduate population and to create a tight-knit student community while providing useful and informative training sessions and seminars.

-The 2017 annual MASTS Graduate School Retreat will take place 15-17 March in Aviemore.
-See draft programme for further details.
+The 2019 annual MASTS Graduate School Retreat was held 13-15 March at Loch Insh, near Aviemore.
+See final programme for further details.

 Mark Batho (CEO of SFC); Jonathan Benjamin (Wessex Archeology); Joanne MacDonald (NERC KE Fellow); Andrew Brierley (Professor, St Andrews); Lyndsey Dodds (WWF);Phil Newton (NERC); Nick Owens (SAHFOS); Linda Rosborough (Director, Marine Scotland); David Raffaelii (Professor, York University); Mark Shields (DECC); Prof Frank Rennie (UHI), Colin Moffat (Head of Marine Science), Simon Merrywest (University of Manchester), Sam Ilingworth (MMU); Andy Watson (Professor, University of Exeter); Mark Inall (Professor at SAMS) & Carol Sparling (Director of SMRU).